Club Fugazi: Beach Blanket Babylon, 1974–2019

 The portion of Green Street in front of the club was renamed Beach Blanket Babylon Boulevard in 1996, in honor of the musical revue.

 Current production

 In September 2021, The 7 Fingers artistic collective debuted Dear San Francisco.
 Powered by acrobatics, choreography, spoken word, video projections, shadow play, and original music, the new resident show brings audiences on a romp through both the essence and the myth of San Francisco.
-From the Gold Rush and 1906 earthquake, to beat poetry and the mysterious fog, San Francisco comes vividly to life, performed by an international cast of world-class acrobats across a variety of disciplines - including hoop diving, Chinese pole, Korean plank, hand-balancing, juggling, and “hand-to-trap”.
+From the Gold Rush and 1906 earthquake, to beat poetry and the mysterious fog, San Francisco comes vividly to life, performed by an international cast of world-class acrobats across a variety of disciplines—including hoop diving, Chinese pole, teeterboard, hand-balancing, juggling, and “hand-to-trap”.
 San Francisco Chronicle gave the show its highest rating, calling it "a love letter not just to the city but also to the human body."